m2-labs/vanity-solana/README.md

 ## Note on prefix and suffix length

+Most Solana apps will truncate your address, only showing the first and last 4 characters of your address, so it is not recommended to use longer strings than 4 characters.

-This tool runs using brute-force, generating thousands or millions of addresses before matching your constraints.
-The longer prefix or suffix you choose, the longer it will take to find a match.
+Also, this tool runs using brute-force, generating thousands or millions of addresses before matching your constraints.
+The longer prefix and/or suffix you choose, the longer it will take to find a match.

 ## Brought to you by M2 Labs